Sam Bankman-Fried Wire Fraud, Money Laundering Charges Unsealed

 Amazingly, Bankman-Fried had declared earlier on Monday, “I don’t think I will be arrested,” saying he was more worried about paparazzi.

-Investigators have likely been probing FTX’s financial practices, including whether the firm improperly diverted customers’ assets to another business tied to Bankman-Fried, Alameda Research, which engaged in risky crypto trading.
+Investigators have been probing FTX’s financial practices, including whether the firm improperly diverted customers’ assets to Alameda Research.

+The Justice Department’s indictment alleged that Bankman-Fried “agreed with others to defraud customers of FTX.com by misappropriating customers’ deposits and using those deposits to pay expenses and debts of Alameda.”
+The language suggests that other parties may face charges over the collapse.

-There are also outstanding questions about massive loans the company made to executives, and whether there were safeguards in place to prevent conflicts of interest.
+There are also outstanding questions about massive loans FTX made to executives, and whether there were safeguards in place to prevent conflicts of interest.
 The firm’s new chief executive, John J. Ray III, blasted his predecessors in a bankruptcy filing last month.

 “Never in my career have I seen such a complete failure of corporate controls and such a complete absence of trustworthy financial information as occurred here,” he wrote.